aiddyc/lockout/Readme.md

 **Your phone locks itself the moment it leaves your side.**

 Lockout is an Android app that pairs with the Bluetooth tag included in your kit.
-If your phone is ever snatched or left behind, it locks automatically within about two seconds of losing range — before anyone can use it.
+If your phone is ever snatched or left behind, it locks automatically within seconds of losing range — before anyone can use it.

 ---